|Please read this information sheet. If you have any questions,

 Common sites include the face, trunk, and extremities.
 The

 lesion also may be stalked or non-stalked (that is, directly

 They are not infectious and do not become malignant.

 Many patients require no treatment.

-modes of removing SK’s.
-SK's generally are removed if they
+principal modes of removing SK’s.
+SK's generally are

 New Zealand Dermatological Society